zakharsmirnoff/lloom/README.md

 - Logging: every action such as adding a message is logged via logger.
 You can pass logging=False in config to supress info messages and leave only the warning and error outputs.

 # Available methods:
-- you can update the config at any time:
+- You can update the config at any time:
 ```python
 lloom.update_config(temperature=0.9)
 ```
-- you can provide a system message if you haven't done so in the config:
+- You can provide a system message if you haven't done so in the config:
 ```python
 lloom.set_system_message("You will be doing code review")
 ```
-- you can add user messages and assistant messages in a straightforward fashion, as well as getting the history:
+- You can add user messages and assistant messages in a straightforward fashion, as well as getting the history:
 ```python
 lloom.add_user_messsage("This is a user message")
 lloom.add_assistant_message("This is an assistant message")